URGENT: Help rush life-saving aid to earthquake survivors in Nepal DONATE

 Papua and West Papua form two autonomous Indonesian provinces on the western half of the island of New Guinea.
-Despite rich natural resources, more than 30 per cent of Papua’s 3.8 million people live in poverty.
-There are major disparities in access to welfare and services between indigenous Melanesians and the migrant population.
+Despite rich natural resources, more than 30% of Papua’s 3.8 million people live in poverty.

 Better returns on coffee

 Deep in the remote, mountainous valleys of Papua, Oxfam and its partner, PAME, train coffee growers in sustainable methods of producing high-quality, organic Arabica beans.

 Indigenous Papuan coffee growers are now starting to get a fair price and a decent income from their crop.